-As the United States posed to invade Iraq, New York Times columnist Thomas Friedman asked: “Is Iraq the way it is today because Saddam Hussein is the way he is?
+As the United States was posed to invade Iraq, New York Times columnist Thomas Friedman asked: “Is Iraq the way it is today because Saddam Hussein is the way he is?
 Or is Saddam Hussein the way he is because Iraq is the way it is?”
 This question gets at the cyclical relationship between a culture and an individual conscience and suggests the relationship is also interactive: culture influences the conscience and vice versa.

 If we assume our evolutionary predispositions represent hardware, we can consider both culture and the conscience as software.
 The external pressures of culture perform a role more like an application, and the internal pressure of conscience behaves more like the operating system.
 (I can’t seem to run the Fox News application on my conscience.)